 The human association makes the brand more memorable and again makes a rather dull household tool, fun.

 The difference between brand image and brand personality is that the former is the physical, tangible benefits and associations of the brand whereas the personality is much more indicative of an emotional response.

 - Start by creating a list of words that relate to your overarching brand identity.
-From these words consider the connotations and implications of each.
-Do those fit your purpose?
-Are there better words, synonyms, antonyms that would work too.
+Include relevant synonyms, antonyms, metaphors, and phrases.

-- Once you have an extensive list of words cross off ones with potential negative connotations.
-Then cross off words that are unfamiliar, are hard to pronounce.
-Then think about how those terms will be received abroad.
+- Once you have an extensive list of words cross off the ones with potentially negative connotations, are unfamiliar, or hard to pronounce.

-- Next take your favourites and create a broad list of name ideas.
+- Next, take your favorites and create a broad list of name ideas.